Axedyson/syncbase/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Device/OS/browser:**
-Describe the device/OS/browser you're using to run the site or development environment on e.g.:
+Describe the device/OS/browser you're using to run the product or development environment on e.g.:

 - OS: [e.g. iOS]
 - Browser [e.g. chrome, safari]